marfarma/content-aware-sidebars/readme.txt

 == Translations ==

 None yet.
 Might come in the future.
 Do you want to contribute?
-Feel free to contact me at jv@intox.dk
+Send a mail to jv[at]intox.dk